 - Scroll down and tap on Hide my Activity.
 All your Activity data will be hidden until further notice.

-- To turn sharing back on, just tap Show my Activity.
+- To turn Sharing back on, just tap Stop Hiding my Activity.

-Any other questions about how sharing Activity data from your Apple Watch will work in iOS 10 and watchOS 3?
+Any other questions about how sharing Activity data from your Apple Watch works in iOS and watchOS?
 Let us know in the comments!